abdallahdib/NextFace/README.md

 # Roadmap
 If I have time:
+* Expression tracking from video by optimizating head pose and expression on per-frame basis, which is straightforward once you have estimated the intrinsic face parameters(reflectance and geometry).
+I did not implement it yet simply, because i am running an old gpu (GTX 970M).
+I may add this feature when I buy an RTX.
 * Add virtual lightstage as proposed in [this](https://arxiv.org/abs/2101.05356) to model high frequency point lights.
 * Add support for [FLAME](https://github.com/Rubikplayer/flame-fitting) morphable model.
 You are welcome if you can help.
-* add GUI interface for loading images, landmarks edition, run optimization and visualize results.
+* Add GUI interface for loading images, landmarks edition, run optimization and visualize results.

 # License
 NextFace is available for free, under GPL license, to use for research and educational purposes only.
 Please check LICENSE file.